John A. Macdonald: Legacy and memorials

+Macdonald served just under 19 years as prime minister, a length of service surpassed only by William Lyon Mackenzie King.
+In polls, Macdonald has consistently been ranked as one of the greatest prime ministers in Canadian history.
+A survey of 117 experts showed most agreed with historian Dean Oliver's assessment: "Macdonald was a flawed but magnificent man who created a party, a country, and an identity, one great scandal (and a couple of fingers of strong drink) at a time."

 Macdonald's biographers note his contribution to establishing Canada as a nation.
 Swainson suggests that Macdonald's desire for a free and tolerant Canada became part of its national outlook and contributed immeasurably to its character.
 Gwyn said Macdonald's accomplishments of Confederation and building the Canadian railroad were great, but he was also responsible for scandals and bad government policy for the execution of Riel and the head tax on Chinese workers.
 In 2017, the Canadian Historical Association had voted to remove Macdonald's name from their prize for best scholarly book about Canadian history.
 Historian James Daschuk acknowledges Macdonald's contributions as a founding figure of Canada, but states "He built the country.
 But he built the country on the backs of the Indigenous people."
 A biographical online article about Macdonald was deleted from the Scottish government's website in August 2018.
 A spokesperson for the Scottish government stated: "We acknowledge controversy around Sir John A Macdonald's legacy and the legitimate concerns expressed by Indigenous communities".
-On July 5, 2021, Canada's national library, Library and Archives Canada, deleted its web page on Canada's prime ministers, "First Among Equals", calling it "outdated and redundant".
+On 5 July 2021, Canada's national library, Library and Archives Canada, deleted its web page on Canada's prime ministers, "First Among Equals", calling it "outdated and redundant".

+No cities or political subdivisions are named for Macdonald (with the exception of a small Manitoba village), nor are there any massive monuments.
+A peak in the Rockies, Mount Macdonald (c.
+1887) at Rogers Pass, is named for him.

+In 2001, Parliament designated 11 January as Sir John A. Macdonald Day, but the day is not a federal holiday and generally passes unremarked.
+He appears on Canadian ten-dollar notes printed between 1971 and 2018.
+In 2015, the Royal Canadian Mint featured Macdonald's face on the two-dollar coin, the toonie, to celebrate his 200th birthday.
+Macdonald's name is also used in Ottawa's Ottawa Macdonald–Cartier International Airport (renamed in 1993) and Ontario Highway 401 (the Macdonald–Cartier Freeway c.
+1968).
+His name is being phased out on Ottawa's Sir John A. Macdonald Parkway (Ottawa River Parkway before 2012), being renamed to an indigenous term, Kichi Zibi Mikan.
+Macdonald also had a street named after him in Saskatoon, Saskatchewan.
+This street was renamed miyo-wâhkôhtowin, a Cree word meaning good relations, on 7 December 2023.
+This was done as a response to Macdonald playing a significant role in developing the Indian residential school system.